sw24f/jump-start-with-git-andrewresnick1/learningGit.md

 ### Community
 You can connect with developers around the world to ask and answer questions, learn, and interact directly with GitHub staff.
 To get the conversation started, see ["GitHub Community Support."](https://github.com/orgs/community/discussions/)

+### Personal Notes
+I've had to use Git and GitHub last semester (Spring 2024) when I took a Intro to Advanced Data Analysis class.

+OOPS THIS IS A TYPO THIS ISN'T SUPPOSED TO BE HERE